Gonmontero/edittrain-java/README.md

 class for this.
 What data needs to be in the event?

 Implement the “The student cannot enroll for a course they are already enrolled for” business rule.
 How can you observe that enrolling has failed?
-The caller of the enroll method wants to know if the command has succeeded or failed (because eventually, we want to return an appropriate response to the user).
-How can you have the enroll method indicate a failure? (there are multiple ways of doing this).
+The caller of the enroll method wants to know if the command has succeeded or failed, because eventually, we want to return an appropriate response to the user.
+How can you have the enroll method indicate a failure?
+There are multiple ways of doing this.

 ## Calling the service